☰ In This Section

 Summer research

-The summer months are a vital time for students to acquire skills, develop work habits, improve professional and academic connections, and to strengthen their resumes.
-At Bethel, chemistry and biochemistry majors regularly participate in focused research during the summer—particularly after their sophomore or junior years of study.
+Summer is a vital time to acquire skills, develop work habits, improve professional and academic connections, and strengthen your resume.
+At Bethel, chemistry and biochemistry majors regularly participate in focused research during the summer—particularly after sophomore or junior years.
+Learn more about Bethel’s support for research on the Office of Undergraduate Research and Scholarship website.

 For more information on research and TA opportunities, contact the department chair or a faculty member